suewonjp/civilizer/README.md

 You need to install the following softwares on your system prior to running Civilizer
 - Java Runtime Environment (JRE)
-    - note that JRE 7 or above is needed
+    - Note that JRE 7 or above is needed
 - Java Servlet containers (web servers based on Java Servlet technology)
     - Tomcat (http://tomcat.apache.org)
     - Jetty (http://www.eclipse.org/jetty/)